A quick pasta can save you time, energy and money in the kitchen. Try Pappardelle…

 Go Mediterranean; think seafood and saffron.
 Give Jamie Oliver’s Fabulous Fish Stew a go, Mate.
 Bit of crispy bread a big warm pot of gorgeous fish and Bob’s yer’ Uncle.

-Poultry alterative: Cornish Game Hen (it’s just a small chicken), our protein of choice this year at Chez Gypsy.
-Chef B is schooling us on deboning techniques then we’ll stuff it with a traditional sausage stuffing, serve with some fresh, roasted patty pan squash and roasted parmesan cauliflower.
+Poultry alternative: Cornish Game Hen (it’s just a small chicken), our protein of choice this year at Chez Gypsy. deboning techniques then we’ll stuff it with a traditional sausage stuffing, and serve it with some fresh, roasted patty pan squash and roasted parmesan cauliflower.